Search

 • Modern Slavery Act policy.

-In addition, for private market fund managers which are subject to ODD review, one of the current conditions of our operational due diligence process is that the manager runs their investor base through an OFAC/Sanctions listing to ensure their client base is not included on one of these listings.
+In addition, for private market fund managers which are subject to an ODD review, one of the current conditions of our operational due diligence process is that the manager runs their investor base through an OFAC/Sanctions listing to ensure their client base is not included on one of these listings.

 Investment Monitoring